 It’s a fitting theme to a story that can be read as a redemption ark or a parable of fate and the inexorability of violence.
 That emotional weight is reflected in the track; at once a smooth sunny slow-jam, and an ode to a halcyon daydream never to be realised.

 ‘A Real Hero’ demonstrates a powerful point about synth music.
-Whilst structurally simplistic, the synthesisers communicate emotional depth, and conflicting concepts of love, loss, hope, romance and sadness.
-That a track like ‘A Real Hero’ can be read as being about any of these things is a testament to it’s genius, and it wasn’t just us who thought so.
+Whilst structurally simplistic, the synthesisers communicate emotional depth, and conflicting concepts of love, loss, hope, innocence, romance and sadness.
+That a track like ‘A Real Hero’ can be read as being about any of these things is a testament the emotive thrust of synthwave and the genius of the composition, and it wasn’t just us who thought so.

 The song is the definitive synthwave song, and was even a crossover hit, with critical plaudits and commercial success.
 I remember, years after it’s release, hearing it in on Radio 1 in the UK, during a hot summer’s day on a car trip was friends.
 It was as perfect then as it ever was.

 However, this was only really the beginning.
 Drive was no smash hit.
 However it soon dragged into its pull musicians, writers and young people hungry for nostalgia and adventure.
 Synthwave had a swathe of new fans, and one demographic who were particularly receptive to the style were gamers.

 After the success of Far Cry 3, which returned the gaming series to it’s roots, and shifted 4.5 million units, Ubisoft green-lit an expansion project.